sky-uk/feed/README.md

 ## Discovering ELBs

-ELBs are discovered that have the `sky.uk/KubernetesClusterFrontend` tag set to the value passed in with the value passed in with the `-elb-label-value` option.
+ELBs are discovered that have the `sky.uk/KubernetesClusterFrontend` tag set to the value passed in to the `-elb-label-value` option on both `feed-ingress` and `feed-dns`.

-It is assumed that there is at most one internal ELB and at most one internet facing ELB and they route traffic to a `feed-ingress` instance.
+It is required that there is at most one internal ELB and at most one internet facing ELB with this tag value.

 # feed-ingress